Taxis in Benidorm

-Everyone has a tale about being ripped off by a taxi driver when they visit a foreign country, however when you live permanently abroad you may be targeted too.
-Read on to see how to avoid pitfalls and what your consumer rights are.
+Taxis in Benidorm - Everyone has a tale about being ripped off by a taxi driver when they visit a foreign country, however when you live permanently abroad you may be targeted too.
+Read on to see how to avoid the pitfalls and what your consumer rights are with regards to Taxis in Benidorm.

 You can also book online with Pidetaxi (they also use Radio Taxi in Benidorm and are a sponsored project from the Spanish RadioTaxi Association).
 You can download the app and order your taxi on the app or online on their website HERE